Linuxfabrik/monitoring-plugins/BUILD.rst

 * Plugin will be fast (3x compared to one file), but big.
 * You can't update just one plugin, you have to update all of them at once.

-On Windows, gcc vs msvc really makes no difference, but gcc is far more easy to automate and saves tons of resources.
+On Windows, using Nuitka in onedir mode, a typical plugin will be 30MB plus 34MB of shared global libs, while in onefile mode it will be 16MB.
+100 plugins result in 3.0 GB (onedir) versus 1.6 GB (onefile).
+We prefer speed over file size, especially on Windows, where plugins compiled with Nuitka in onedir mode are likely to be killed by Windows Defender with a false positive Trojan:Win32 report.
+On Windows, gcc vs. msvc really makes no difference, but gcc is much easier to automate and saves tons of resources.

 Build on Rocky 8